 More severe injuries may also include

 - Concussion – if your neck is “whiplashed” hard enough, your brain may also be impacted.
-There is a lot of overlap between the two injuries
+There are a lot of overlapping symptoms between the two injuries

 - Pain in the shoulders and arms – if the discs or nerves in your neck are also injured or inflamed, you may feel numbness, tingling, pain, or weakness in the areas supplied by these nerves.

 - TMJ pain – the TMJ can get strained and injured with impacts as well.
 Since the neck and jaw are connected by muscles, ligaments, and nerves, the movement of this joint is often affected.